 Credit risk is the risk that counter party will not meet its obligations under a financial instruments or customer contract leading to a financial loss.
-The Group is exposed to credit risk from its operating activities (primarily trade receivables, unbilled revenue and contract assets) and from its investing activities (primarily deposits with banks).
+The Group is exposed to credit risk from its operating activities (primarily trade receivables, unbilled revenue and contract assets) and from its investing activities and from investing activities (primarily deposits with banks).

-Revenue from one customer comprises around 13% of the total revenue of the Group.
+Revenue from one customer comprises around 9% of the total revenue of the Group.
 The remaining revenue of the Group is spread across wide range of customers.
-For receivables turnover ratio, refer note 46.
+For receivables turnover ratio, refer note 45.

-Trade receivables, unbilled revenue and contract assets. (i)
+(i) Trade receivables, unbilled revenue and contract assets.

 Trade receivables, unbilled revenue and contract assets are typically unsecured and derived from revenue from contracts with customers.
-Customer credit risks are managed by each business units subject to Group's policies and procedures which involves continuously monitoring the credit worthiness of customers to which the Group grants credits in the normal course of business.
+Customer credit risks is managed by each business units subject to Group's policy and procedures which involves continuously monitoring the credit worthiness of customers to which the Group grants credits in the normal course of business.
 The Group follows 'simplified approach' for recognition of impairment loss allowance on trade receivable.
 Under the simplified approach, the Group does not track changes in credit risk.
 Rather, it recognizes impairment loss allowance based on lifetime Expected Credit Losses (ECLs) at each reporting date, right from initial recognition.
 The Group uses a provision matrix to determine impairment loss allowance on the portfolio of trade receivables.
 The provision matrix takes into account available external and internal credit risk factors and the Group's historical experience with customers.
-Ageing of trade receivables and the provision in books for trade receivables: